Macrometacorp/docs/docs/c8ql/got-tutorial/geospatial-queries.md

 ]
 ```

-The query returns the location name, as well as the coordinate.
-The coordinate is returned as two separate attributes.
-You may use a simpler `RETURN loc` instead if you want.
+The query returns the location name, as well as the coordinates.
+The coordinates are returned as two separate attributes.
+You can use a simpler `RETURN loc` instead if you want.
+Try replacing the RETURN statement in the query above with `RETURN loc` and compare the results.

-## Find locations within radius
+## Find Locations Within a Radius

 `NEAR()` can be swapped out with `WITHIN()`, to search for locations within a given radius from a reference point.
 The syntax is the same as for `NEAR()`, except for the fourth parameter, which specifies the radius instead of a limit.
 The unit for the radius is meters.

-The example uses a radius of 200,000 meters (200 kilometers):
+This example uses a radius of 200,000 meters (200 kilometers):

 ```js
 FOR loc IN WITHIN(Locations, 53.35, -6.26, 200 * 1000)